Klevener de Heiligenstein: Relationship to Gewürztraminer

 Gewürztraminer grapes.
 Savagnin Rose grapes are almost indistinguishable except for the translucent skin quality that the appear just prior to veraison.

 The vines of the Savagnin rose variety planted in Alsace bear striking similarities, morphologically, to Gewürztraminer vines and are almost indistinguishable on inspection.
 Outside of DNA testing and analysis of the wine that both grapes produce, the only noticeable difference is that just prior to veraison the grapes of Savagnin rose turn almost translucent while the skins of Gewürztraminer grapes are more opaque.
 While Gewürztraminer was present in Alsace since the Middle Ages, the 18th century introduction of Savagnin rose did cause some confusion among vineyards as to which variety they had planted.

 The most obvious way to distinguish the two was to compare the type of wines that each produces with Gewürztraminer wine being much more aromatic.
 Until the 1970s, winemakers would label wines of better quality "Gewürztraminer" and wines of lesser quality "Traminer" or "Klevener de Heiligenstein", regardless of the final composition of Gewürztraminer, Savagnin rose and/or Traminer in the wine.
 In 1973, the names Traminer and Savagnin Rose was discontinued from use on Alsatian wine labels.
 Due to the significant and early plantings of Savagnin rose in Heiligenstein and the villages around it, the wine style of "Klevener de Heiligenstein" was granted its place however.

 Wine style

 Klevener de Heiligenstein does have some similarities to wines made from its cousin grape, Gewürztraminer.
 Both can produce dry wines with a slight spicy flavor that has the potential to age well, especially in favorable vintages.
 It is less aromatic than Gewürztraminer with higher acidity and lower alcohol levels.
 Some styles can show a slight buttery flavor.
 Outside of exceptional vintages, Klevener de Heiligenstein typically has delicate fruit flavors that start to fade after 2–4 years.
-The wine is not to be confused with other wine made from grape varieties named Klevner, such as Pinot blanc which have frequently been called Klevner in Alsace, although this use seems on the decline.
+The wine is not to be confused with other wines made from grape varieties named Klevner, such as Pinot blanc which have frequently been called Klevner in Alsace, although this use seems on the decline.